nbrandaleone-blog/myblog/_posts/2020-03-31-Welcome-Bottlerocket.md

 Since it is not possible to update packages, Bottlerocket has a tool to assist with the potentially frequent updates of the OS.
 Fortunately, there is an `operator` for EKS/Kubernetes.
 Information on the tool can be found in its Github [repo](https://github.com/bottlerocket-os/bottlerocket-update-operator).
 I have not used it, so I can't address its benefits or drawbacks.
 For now, I think that I will simply update the node groups, like any other kubernetes worker nodes.
 Perhaps AWS will make Bottlerocket a possible default image for the **managed worker node** feature?!

 ### Summary
 I quickly explored setting up an EKS cluster using Bottlerocket as the container OS for the worker nodes.
 Bottlerocket is a highly secure container OS, with minimal size and attack surface.
-It is similar in philosophy to the defunct CoreOS project.

 Bottlerocket is in Preview, and should **not** be used for production workloads yet.
 It is available in the following regions:
 * us-east-1